stschulte/puppet-nimsoft/README.md

       critical => 10,
     }

-deactivate the warning threshold but make sure to raise an alarm when the device is absent
+deactivate the warning threshold and make sure to raise an alarm when the device is absent

     nimsoft_disk { '/var/lib/mysql':